GainDAO/whitepaper/README.md

 - **Gain** is a Trust ([BVI](https://docs.google.com/document/d/1Dg6PPgxgzGYaXZlpT_sV1K2M4U-MhPZOkcmGC0bxyEU/edit#heading=h.rcrhiitgo2k7))  tied to a decentralized organization ([DAO](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization)).
 - The **Gain Pool** is powered by machine learning trading algorithms, with the objective of growing the amount of [Ether](https://en.wikipedia.org/wiki/Ethereum) present in the Pool.
-- A seed and decentralized exchange distribution will provide the initial Ether for the Gain Pool, in exchange for GAIN, an [ERC20](https://docs.google.com/document/d/1Dg6PPgxgzGYaXZlpT_sV1K2M4U-MhPZOkcmGC0bxyEU/edit#heading=h.89rh60t0iie5) token.
+- A seed and decentralized exchange distribution will provide the initial Ether for the Gain Pool, in exchange for **GAIN**, an [ERC20](https://docs.google.com/document/d/1Dg6PPgxgzGYaXZlpT_sV1K2M4U-MhPZOkcmGC0bxyEU/edit#heading=h.89rh60t0iie5) token.
 - GAIN combines a non-inflationary base asset with proven trading algorithms to create a viable alternative to solely traditional or decentralized finance investments.

 ## 0.2 Gain Thesis